mobileben/cpprestsdk-wiki/Getting-Started-Tutorial.md

 </div>

-The task returned from http_client::request is signaled once the HTTP headers from the response arrive. is means the response body may still be in flight, to be received later.
+The task returned from http_client::request is signaled once the HTTP headers from the response arrive.
+This means the response body may still be in flight, to be received later.
 The returned task produces an http_response object.
 There are several ways to access the response body.
 Fundamentally the response body is just a stream of bytes and can be accessed as a stream, but we also provide convenience APIs for extracting the body as a string or a json value: http_response::extract_string() and http_response::extract_json().
 You also can be notified that the response body has arrived entirely with the http_response::content_ready() API.

 To write the response body into a file we access the underlying response stream and write its entire contents into the file stream.
 Add the following call to read from the response body.